Victorcorcos/liero-hacks/mods/README.md

   aimFric: 0.83, // aim friction
   nrThrowVel: 8, // ninjarope throw velocity
   nrForce: 0.08333333333333333, // ninjarope pull strength
-  bonusBounce: 0.4,
+  bonusBounce: 0.4, // u can make bonuses (health and weapons) bounce more
   bonusFlickerTime: 220, // amount of time in game ticks before the bonus pack explodes
   aimMaxAngle: 1.5707963267948966,
   aimMinAngle: -1.521708941582556,
   nrAdjustVel: 1.5, // ninjarope length adjust speed, probably unused
-  nrColourBegin: 24,
+  nrColourBegin: 24, // the scolor of the rope (index of pallete.png file)
-  nrColourEnd: 27,
+  nrColourEnd: 27, // the color of the rope (index of pallete.png file)
   bonusExplodeRisk: 100, // chances for a bonus to spontaneously explode
   bonusHealthVar: 20, // variance of health given by bonus
   bonusMinHealth: 10, // minimum bonus health.
 So in this setting healing range is 10-30
-  firstBloodColour: 80,
+  firstBloodColour: 80, // the color of the blood here (index of pallete.png file)
   numBloodColours: 2,
-  bObjGravity: 0.0152587890625, // TODO: check if this is not overlapping bonusGravity
+  bObjGravity: 0.0152587890625, // the gravity of worm's blood
   splinterLarpaVelDiv: 3,
   splinterCracklerVelDiv: 3,
   fallDamageHoriz: 0,